Selecting a primary key for maximum performance

 Writing data to a table with the

 ( timestamp, userid, userevent, PRIMARY KEY (timestamp, userid) ) schema results in an uneven load on table partitions due to a monotonically increasing primary key.
 Changing the sequence of key components so that the monotonically increasing part isn't the first component can help distribute the load more evenly.
-If you change the table schema to
+If you redefine a table's primary key as

 Using a hash of key column values as a primary key

-( HASH(timestamp, userid), timestamp, userid, userevent, PRIMARY KEY (HASH(userid), userid, timestamp) )
+( userhash, userid, timestamp, userevent, PRIMARY KEY (userhash, userid, timestamp) )

-If you select the hashing function correctly, the rows are distributed evenly enough throughout the key space, which results in an even load on the system.
-In this case, if the
+If you select the hash function properly, rows will be distributed fairly evenly throughout the entire key space, which will result in a more even load on the system.
+At the same time, the fact that the key includes

-HASH(userid), this preserves data locality and sorting by time for a specific user.
+userhash keeps the data local and sorted by time for a specific user.

 Reducing the number of partitions affected by a single query